ntampellini/TSCoDe/README.md

 - **Two molecules, one reactive atom each** - "string embed" (*i.e.* SN2 reactions)
 - **Two molecules, one with a single reactive atom and the other with two reactive atoms** - "chelotropic embed" (*i.e.* epoxidations)
 - **Two molecules, two reactive atoms each** - "cyclical embed" (*i.e.* Diels-Alder reactions)
-- **Three molecules, two reactive atoms each** - "cycical embed" (*i.e.* reactions where two partners are bridged by a carboxylic acid)
+- **Three molecules, two reactive atoms each** - "cyclical embed" (*i.e.* reactions where two partners are bridged by a carboxylic acid like the example above)

 After each reactive index, it is possible to specify a letter (`a`, `b` or `c`) to represent the "flag" of that atom.
 If provided, the program will only yield the regioisomers that respect those atom pairings.
 For "chelotropic embeds", one could specify that a single atom has two flags, for example the oxygen atom of a peracid, like `4ab`.

-If a `NEB` calculation is to be performed on a trimolecular transition state, the reactive distance "scanned" is the first imposed (a).
+If a `NEB` calculation is to be performed on a trimolecular transition state, the reactive distance "scanned" is the first imposed (`a`).
 See `NEB` keyword in the keyword section.

 ### Good practice and suggested options